michelin/kstreamplify/README.md

 2. The value of a default environment variable named `APPLICATION_SERVER`.
 3. `localhost`.

-#### Querying State Stores
+#### Web Services

-Kstreamplify provides REST endpoints to query the state stores of your Kafka Streams application.
+Kstreamplify provides web services to query the state stores of your Kafka Streams application.
 It handles state stores being on different Kafka Streams instances by providing an [RPC layer](https://docs.confluent.io/platform/current/streams/developer-guide/interactive-queries.html#adding-an-rpc-layer-to-your-application).

 Here is the list of supported state store types: